What are loanwords and loan translations or calques

 - Maybe you have felt a pang of schadenfreude at another’s a misfortune?.

 - Oh, I know!
 Have you ever had a drink in a beer garden?

-You may not answer YES! to all these questions (although I bet you do!), but at least you understand them because indeed loanwords and loan translations are key.
+You may not answer YES! to all these questions (although I bet you do!), but at least you understand them because loanwords and loan translations are essential.

 If so, it means that you’re already familiar with the use of loanwords and calques.